step-security/github-api-commit-action/README.md

       token: ${{ steps.get_installation_token.outputs.token }} # Token you want to authenticate with
 ```

-# (Legacy) GitHub Api Commit

-> [!NOTE]
-> This section is preserved for historical context.
-Note that the action now uses the method of committing via
-> `gh api graphql`.

 Committing in your workflow can normally be done using git commands or other actions that perform commits for you.
 However, if you are using a GitHub App installation token and your repository requires commit signing, there is no way
 to attach a signing key to your commit, and it must be done through the GitHub API.